 Students seeking only federal student aid need only to submit the FAFSA*, although additional documents may be required after submission.
 Students who have been convicted for the possession or sale of illegal drugs for an offense that occurred while receiving federal student aid may be ineligible for additional federal student aid.
 The Juilliard School does not discriminate against applicants on the basis of race, color, religion, gender, age, sexual orientation, political beliefs, national origin, or disability.

 *The FAFSA form requires an FSA (Federal Student Aid) ID; click here for a video tutorial on how to apply.

-*Students admitted to the Doctoral of Music Arts program, Historical Performance or the Artist Diploma in Opera Studies automatically receive full-tuition scholarships.
-Students admitted to the Artist Diploma program in Jazz, Playwriting and String Quartet Studies are not charged tuition.
-Finally, while the Kovner Fellowship Program offers merit-based funding, only a small number of students will be selected; all applicants wishing to be considered for scholarships are strongly encouraged to apply through the financial aid process as described above.
+**While the Kovner Fellowship program offers merit-based funding, only a small number of students will be selected; all applicants wishing to be considered for scholarships are strongly encouraged to apply through the financial aid process as described above.